 This one tip will greatly reduce the number of errors on your return as you are likely to make many more returns simply by aiming down the middle of the court instead of trying to hit a winner off your return.

 This will also put more pressure on your opponent serving as they won’t be getting any easy free points from you.

 4. Concentrate on just getting your serve in

 At the beginner level, you shouldn’t be concerned about how powerful your serve is or how much spin is on it.

-At the beginner level, you shouldn’t have to worry about anyone hitting a blistering return so if you just get your serve in, you will avoid giving your opponents free points by double faulting.
+As a beginner, you shouldn’t have to worry about anyone hitting a blistering return so if you just get your serve in, you will avoid giving your opponents free points by double-faulting.

-5. Hit towards the player standing in the same position as you
+5. Target the player standing in the same position as you

-Conversely, when you are at the baseline, you should hit the ball to the other baseline player as hitting the ball to the net player will give them an opportunity to hit a winner past your partner at the net.
+Conversely, when you are at the baseline, you should hit your shots to the other baseline player as hitting your shot to the net player will give them an opportunity to hit a winner past your partner at the net.